 3 The Group's new internal service cost framework resulted in a reallocation of operating expenses to the segment "Other" from the Life & Health Reinsurance segment.
 Comparative information for 2015 has been adjusted accordingly.

-4 Net operating margin is calculated as "Income before interest and income tax expenses" divided by "Total revenues" excluding "Net investment result - unit-linked"
+4 Net operating margin is calculated as "Income/loss before interest and income tax expense" divided by "Total revenues" excluding "Net investment result - unit-linked and "" with-profit business"